bio-tools/biotoolsDocs/curators_guide.rst

    "Open access", "An online service which is available for use to all, but possibly requiring user accounts / authentication."
    "Restricted access", "An online service which is available for use to a restricted audience, e.g. members of a specific institute."
-   "Proprietary", "Software for which the software's publisher or another person retains intellectual property rights \ usually copyright of the source code, but sometimes patent rights."
-   "Freeware", "Proprietary software that is available for use at no monetary cost.
-In other words, freeware may be used without payment but may usually not be modified, re-distributed or reverse-engineered without the author's permission."

 .. note::
    - see the `syntax guidelines <http://biotools.readthedocs.io/en/latest/api_usage_guide.html#accessibility>`_.